 Now I realize that there’s really never a convenient time to descend into jabbering insanity, but one would at least hope that such a singular event might be preceded by, I don’t know, a heads-up?
 A courteous note of forewarning?
 Just so one can put their affairs in order or at least activate the calling tree that will send trusted and discreet people to your home to incinerate your donkey scat porn collection before your parents find it?

 Unfortunately, that’s not the case.
 Or at least it wasn’t for me.
-The precipice of an irreversible vegetative state rushed up on me like those pesky 500 foot waterfalls do as soon as the outboard motor dies in Road Runner cartoons.
+The precipice of an irreversible vegetative state rushed up on me like a 500 foot waterfall in a Road Runner cartoon right after the boat’s outboard motor dies.
 In an instant I found myself teetering on the very edge of madness and I might not have been able to pull myself back to the sane side of the universe if not for my unwavering resolve to see “A Colbert Christmas”.
 The whole episode was resounding proof that, on any typical day, none of us are more than an unexpected trauma or two away from permanent institutionalization.

 After whiling away my eight hour layover in Bangkok International Airport and spending the last of my Thai baht on a two hour foot and shoulder massage and a giant sushi feast, I walked into a random bathroom in the departures area, locked myself in a roomy handicapped stall, turned around, unzipped my fly, looked down and saw this: